-The E5 has outstanding battery life, but it's less than the iRobot Roomba 675.
-It lasts over an hour and a half of use and it takes roughly 100 minutes to recharge, which is much faster than alternatives like the Shark IQ Robot, though the latter does have a longer maximum battery life of over 160 minutes.
-Since the vacuum automatically adjusts its power according to the surface it's cleaning on, which you can't change manually, the total battery life may change depending on your floor type.
+The iRobot E5 has outstanding battery performance.
+While its approximately 100-minute runtime is notably shorter than the battery life of alternatives like the Shark IQ Robot, it recharges much faster.
+In addition, since the vacuum lacks a manual power adjustment feature and instead automatically adjusts its power according to the surface it's cleaning on, the total battery life may change depending on your home's floor type.
 There's a battery indicator light on top, and it turns red when the battery is low, but it doesn't specify the battery percentage.
 The mobile app also notifies you when the battery is low.

 The iRobot Roomba E5 has two removable rubber brushrolls and a side brush that helps push debris into the cleaning path of the robot.

-The Roomba E5 is just okay on bare floors.
-It struggles with hair but it doesn't have many problems with large debris like cereal and small debris like rice when the dirt compartment is empty.
-Sadly, it quickly loses its performance as the dirt compartment fills up.
-In addition, pet hair and some solid debris can sometimes get stuck in the tunnel between the brushroll and the dirt compartment, so when you remove the dirt compartment, the dirt falls because it's in the tunnel before the compartment.
-If you're looking for a robot vacuum with better performance on bare floors, check out the Roborock S5 or Roborock S6.
+The iRobot Roomba E5 is just okay on bare floors.
+It struggles with pet hair, but it doesn't have many problems with bulky debris like cereal or small debris like rice when the dirt compartment is empty.
+However, it quickly loses suction performance as the dirt compartment fills up.
+In addition, pet hair and some solid debris can sometimes get stuck in the tunnel between the brushroll and the dirt compartment, so when you remove the dirt compartment, the dirt falls out.
+If you're looking for a robot vacuum with better performance on bare floors, check out the iRobot Roomba 981.

-The iRobot Roomba E5 isn't bad on low-pile carpet, especially for a robot vacuum.
+The iRobot Roomba E5 isn't bad on low-pile carpet.
 It easily cleans hair and does a great job with larger debris like sand.
-Unfortunately, it's bad with small debris like baking soda.
-Thankfully, it doesn't exhibit the same issue with debris and hair getting stuck in the tunnel before the dirt compartment like on bare floors.
+Unfortunately, it's bad with fine debris like baking soda.
+Thankfully, it doesn't exhibit the same issue with debris and hair getting stuck in the tunnel before the dirt compartment as it does on bare floors.